Claudia Hammond: Journalistic philosophy

 Hammond has said she tries to "give people a better understanding of the role psychology plays.
 Helping people articulate and get across a seemingly technical piece of good research is central to my approach.
 I also like bringing different specialists together – it's amazing how often people who are hugely expert in one area of psychology know next to nothing about related work in a slightly different field."

-Despite her varied portfolio, Hammond gave 'be choosy' as a piece of careers advice in one interview:
+Despite her varied portfolio, Hammond gave 'be choosy' as a piece of career advice in one interview:

 "Popular programmes are fine – "I sometimes go on Richard & Judy to talk about psychological research – but if I think a show is going to dumb it down, I say no. And sometimes what they’re looking for is a qualified therapist, and that’s not me."